dnlbowers/battleships/README.md

 ![Computer win screen](docs/screenshots/computer-win.jpg)

-# **Future-Enhancements**
+## **Future-Enhancements**
 I wanted to do a lot more with this game.
-Sadly, however, as with every project, the was a deadline to meet.
+Sadly, however, as with every project, there was a deadline to meet.
 Below are the things which would take my current MVP to the next level: -

-## ***Multiplayer:***
+### ***Multiplayer:***
-  * The user would be asked How many were playing the game.
+  * The user would be asked how many were playing the game.
 If the user selected two players, the game would request a second username.
 If not, the game would generate the computer opponent automatically as it is in the current version of the game.
   * Due to the requirement of not seeing the opponent board, this would implement an interval screen between turns with a pause function until the opposing player had confirmed they could see the screen alone.

-## ***Improved AI Intelligence:***
+### ***Improved AI Intelligence:***
    * Create an algorithm to see the last hit guess and search the surrounding tiles on the proceeding guesses.
    * Having separate algorithms to allow the user to select a difficulty level. i.e., easy would be as it is now, completely random, and hard would be it tracks hits on a ship until it is sunk much like a human player would.
-## ***Improved Visuals:***
+### ***Improved Visuals:***
    * Add colors within the console using the external Colorama library.
-   * One thing I would have loved to do for this project is incorporate some Javascript to animate a background where the user would see a missile or torpedo head towards and ship and explode for a hit or splash in the water for a miss.
+   * One thing I would have loved to do for this project is incorporate some Javascript to animate a background where the user would see a missile or torpedo head towards a ship and explode for a hit or splash in the water for a miss.
 This feature was well outside of the scope of the assessment criteria but something I will be coming back to try and implement later on.

 ### ***Audio:***
    * Adding sound effects for missile fire, hit, and miss.